kentcdodds/old-kentcdodds.com/content/blog/prop-drilling/index.md

 "[When to break up a component into multiple components](/blog/when-to-break-up-a-component-into-multiple-components)" that you may enjoy._

-Another thing you can can do to mitigate the effects of prop-drilling is avoid using `defaultProps` for anything that's a required prop.
+Another thing you can do to mitigate the effects of prop-drilling is avoid using `defaultProps` for anything that's a required prop.
 Using a `defaultProp` for something that's actually required for the component to function properly is just hiding important errors and making things fail silently.
 So only use